adireddy/adireddy.github.io/_posts/2014-11-20-haxe-access-modifiers-return-types.md

 **Classes:**

 - Default access modifier is `private` if none specified.
-- Default function return value type is `Void` if none specified.
+- Default function return value type is `Void` if there is no return expression or if the return expression has no argument.

 ```haxe
 package ;